timbray/quamina/PATTERNS.md

 We may be able to change this in future.

-The case of empty arrays is interesting.
+The case of empty arrays is interesting, both in Patterns and Events.
 Consider this event:

 ```json
 { "a": [] }